caffeine110/DevanagariScript_mr/module_rule_based_stemmer/README.md

 # Procedure to run the files :

 Follow the steps given below :
-	1)..

 	Open Terminal
-	2).. change directory to this program dir
+	Change directory to this program dir
-	3).. type below command to run
+	Type below command to run
 		python3 FILENAME.py
-	4).. *choose any word form files to find its stem* 5)..
-Enter the word in Exicuting program when asked 6)..
+	Choose any word form files to find its stem*
+	Enter the word in Exicuting program when asked
 	Take Output